ShadowOxygen/OxygenX/README.md

 Checks for Email Access
 ```

+You can download the exe version in releases
 # Support:
 If you need any help, add me on discord at ShadowOxygen#3485
 Please do not ask me about cracking.